adecang/adecang.github.io/English/General/Brexit/brexit.md

      * Laura Huhtassaari
      * Aileen McLeod

-   * Do the English always "keep the upper lip stiff" (hide their feelings)?
+   * Do the English always "keep a stiff upper lip" (hide their feelings)?

 ### Vocab